-Finally, while based on an unrelated motivation, our results are also connected with the literature on implementation with evidence (e.g., Kartik and Tercieux (2012); Ben-Porath et al. (2019)), which also enriches the baseline Nash implementation framework with an extra desideratum (in that case, the ability to produce evidence about the state of the world).
+Finally, our results are also connected with the literature on implementation with evidence (e.g., Kartik and Tercieux (2012); Ben-Porath et al. (2019)), which also enriches the baseline Nash implementation framework with an extra desideratum (in that case, the ability to produce evidence).
 Similar to our Comonotonicity, the main condition in that literature is also a suitably adjusted version of monotonicity.